browserstate/ajaxify/README.md

 1. Define our content and menu selectors, these are using when we load in new pages.
 We use our content selector to find our new content within the response, and replace the existing content on our current page.
 We use our menu selector to update the active navigation link in our menu when the page changes.

 1. Discover our internal links on our website, and upgrade them so when they are clicked it instead of changing the page to the new page, it will change our page's state to the new page.
-Links with the class `no-ajaxy` will not be upgraded.
+Links with the class `no-ajaxy` or links that have a `rel` attribute will not be upgraded.
+This allows compatability with other plugins like jQuery.fancybox

 1. When a page state change occurs, we will: